beliefelicitation/beliefelicitation.github.io/paper.md

 [Browse the pre-registration](https://osf.io/ft3s6){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

+## Comparing input interfaces to elicit belief distributions
+## by Paolo Crosetto and Thomas De Haan

+---

 ## Aim of the paper

 We think that a belief elicitation interface should: